larsenjohn/herebyaccident/_posts/2016-05-12-prose-configure.md

 ---
 # Prose.io config

+Prose is pretty sweet for editing in the browser, but for those who suckk at speling like me it will prove to be a challenge in proof reading.

 This is super rough, just getting my head wrapped around all the variables.
 Most important area for this config is getting the path straight for the front matter template.

 ***